Three pink tennis balls on a blue court

 Case 2: “Decision: Yes.
 An example of suspended play is due to weather. “

-Errors & Disputes
+Errors & Disputes in Tennis

-What happens if after playing multiple games, we realize that our opponents were switching sides (ad / deuce)?
+In tennis, what happens if after playing multiple games, we realize that our opponents were switching sides (ad / deuce)?

 Source: